elliottcoops/elliottcoops/README.md

 ### **Junior Developer @ [Robotica Machine Learning](https://robotica.media) | Summer 2022 | Speech to sign language translation**

-- Curated a large dataset from Project Gutenberg (an open source ebook repo) to help train a model for lip syncing.
+- Curated a large dataset from Project Gutenberg (an open source ebook repo) to help train a model for lip syncing
 - Developed a Python script to recursively traverse the repo and download MP3 audio and transcript files
 - Automated the conversion of MP3 to WAV and paired with transcripts into folders for training

 ### **Junior Developer @ [Allies Computing](https://www.alliescomputing.com) | Summer 2021 | Predictive address autocomplete API**

-- Integrated the company’s API product into Amazon Alexa for use by their 9,000 customers; [press release](https://alliescomputing.com/news/student-plugs-postcoder-into-alexa).
+- Integrated the company’s API product into Amazon Alexa for use by their 9,000 customers; [press release](https://alliescomputing.com/news/student-plugs-postcoder-into-alexa)
 - Developed an interface between the API and Alexa to successfully accept and process speech input